Through its rich heritage and large and diverse population, London is home to many faith groups from every religion.

 Faith is one of the three key dimensions of the Lieutenancy’s strategy: Building bridges for a fairer London.
 We will work with faith groups and individual believers to assist their engagement with the wider London population.
 The Lord-Lieutenant’s Council on Faith was established to deliver this objective.

-The Chair of the Council on Faith is Mr David Dangoor DL.
+Introducing the Chair of the Council on Faith, David Dangoor DL.